2026-2027 ERAS Residency Application Guide

-The ERAS residency application is completed in your final year of medical school—but really—you should begin preparing yourself for this crucial step throughout your entire time at med school.
+The ERAS residency application is completed in your final year of medical school, but you should begin preparing for this crucial step throughout your entire time in med school.

 Although residencies are educational, they’re quite a bit different from medical school.
-A residency provides on-the-job training for people to acquire their medical license so that they can become a practicing physician.
+A residency provides on-the-job training for people seeking to obtain their medical license and become practicing physicians.

 An Introduction to the Electronic Residency Application Service (ERAS)

-ERAS includes four individual but connected applications, which were created to meet the needs of each user group involved in the application process.
-ERAS provides an impartial, confidential transmission of all applications to programs.
+ERAS comprises four individual yet connected applications, each designed to meet the needs of the user groups involved in the application process.
+ERAS provides an impartial, confidential channel for the transmission of all applications to programs.

 The 4 ERAS Applications: